djdunc/casa0018/Assessment/Report/README.md

 *probably ~200 words and images of what the data 'looks like' are good!*

 ## Model
 In combination with what I have learned from books and classes, I analyze that the essence of mask recognition is binary classification of image recognition.
-Therefore, I select CNN model, a convolutional neural network commonly used in image recognition, and take the model code of the case of cat and dog fight as a reference.
-I have not tried other model architectures for the time being.
+Therefore, I select CNN model, a convolutional neural network commonly(CNN) used in image recognition in this project, and take the model code of the case of cat and dog fight as a reference.

 This is a Deep Learning project!
 What model architecture did you use?
 Did you try different ones?
 Why did you choose the ones you did?